trusch/btrfaas/README.md

 frunner
 =======

+## OpenFaaS

+This is intended to be used with openfaas and can hopefully be used as a replacement for the fwatchdog.
+This is heavily inspired by openfaas/faas/watchdog and all credits for this are going to @alexellis.
+Thank you for your fantastic work :)

 ## Scope

 This provides an HTTP server which executes the configured binary with the input from the request and returns the result.